bar0net/Zork/Readme.md

 Other commands include 'help' to show a small text exposing the basic mechanics of the game and 'exit' to quit the game.

+While playing, the character will keep getting dehidrated, therefore the player has to complete the game in about a 100 actions to avoid dying of thirst.

 ## Notes
 ### Positives
 It has been quite some time since I last built a project in C++ from scratch and it has been a nice refreshing experience.